ARCHER-CSE/2019-12-09-epcc-hpcshell/index.md

 The material for the second part of this workshop is available at: [https://archer-cse.github.io/2019-12-09-epcc-hpcintro/](https://archer-cse.github.io/2019-12-09-epcc-hpcintro/).

 <p>This workshop is organised by <a href="http://www.epcc.ed.ac.uk/">EPCC</a> in collaboration with <a href="https://www.archer.ac.uk/">ARCHER</a>.
-ARCHER, the UK's national supercomputing service, offers training in software development and high-performance computing to scientists and researchers across the UK.</p>
+ARCHER, the UK's national supercomputing service and <a href="http://www.prace-ri.eu">PRACE</a>.
+ARCHER and PRACE offer training in software development and high-performance computing to scientists and researchers across the UK.</p>

 <p align="center">
   <em>